 - Butternut squash

-- Iceberg lettuce (but it is not very nutritionally dense and can cause diarrhea so limit the amount you feed)
+- Romaine lettuce (but it is not very nutritionally dense and can cause diarrhea so limit the amount you feed)

-Other vegetable and fruits are acceptable to include in the diet but should not make up the bulk of the daily meals.
+Other vegetables and fruits are acceptable to include in the diet but should not make up the bulk of the daily meals.

 Insects to Feed to Box Turtles